markwinspear/specflow-selenium-framework/README.md

 -- Change Execution "stopAfterFailures" attribute to 0 else will retry tests three times, this -- will also tell SpecRun not to stop after any failures and continue.

-## Generate human-readable feature and scenarios
+## Generate human-readable feature and scenario documentation
 + Install Pickles and Pickles Command Line via NuGet to generate human readable documentation.
 + Create bat file with contents... cd /D [insert full path to location of solution file (.sln)]